f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 There are SNMP logs for the system controllers and within each chassis partition.
 SNMP information is captured in the **snmp.log** located with the **log/confd** directory of the system controller:

-**Note: The CLI and GUI abstract the full paths for logs so that they are easier to find, if using root access to the bash shell, then the full path to the system controller snmp logs is **/var/confd/log/snmp.log**
+**Note: The CLI and webUI abstract the full paths for logs so that they are easier to find, if using root access to the bash shell, then the full path to the system controller snmp logs is **/var/confd/log/snmp.log**

 .. code-block:: bash